eProsima/Fast-DDS-docs/docs/notes/notes.rst

 Some **bugfixes** are also included:

-1. Deadlocks and dataraces
+1. Deadlocks and data races
-2. Move deprecated openssl cleanup function to match the right version
+2. Move deprecated OpenSSL cleanup function to match the right version

 .. note::
   If you are upgrading from a version older than 1.7.0, it is **required** to regenerate generated source from IDL